 Mindfulness while it may appear to be positive step in the right direction is in fact harmful if viewed as the answer or the end goal.

 This is because mindfulness is about controlling the mind and its thoughts, when it has become somewhat out of control, and as such, does not develop our connection to or with the body and hence the mind is working in separation to the whole being – *a being that is designed to be at one or in union with itself.*

 "The mind is made to have activity, and be an active expression.
 If you can empty the mind, you are empty and that means you are not love.
 The mind is made to be thinking what you are doing and your body doing what you are thinking.
 But this must be all at one and the same time.
-This is the true meaning of conscious presence"Serge Benhayon Esoteric Teachings and Revelations - A New Study for Mankind
+This is the true meaning of conscious presence"Serge Benhayon Esoteric Teachings and Revelations Volume I, ed 1, p 417

 Having the mind be focused or observant but not be with the body, as in mindfulness, means the body is seen as second to, or worse ignored by the mind.

 - By separating from the wisdom of our body, we are able to make choices or decisions without consideration of or for our body and hence live in a way that actually harms or damages our bodies.

 - The key to having the mind and body connected is to be wholly with yourself in what you do, to engage the mind in the fact that it’s making a choice and that choice is being carried out immediately while the mind stays with the action it is choosing to make.
 This is known as conscious presence.